litexlang/litex-official-documents/Tutorial/Introduction.md

 1. DeepSeek-R1: Boosting Reasoning Capability in LLMs via Reinforcement Learning
 2. AlphaGeometry: An Olympiad-level AI system for geometry
 3. Seed-Prover: Deep and Broad Reasoning for Automated Theorem Proving

-## Litex For Different Purposes

-Litex For AI

-AI pioneer Geoffrey Hinton notes that in mathematics, models operate like in Go or chess—within closed systems with fixed rules, where they can generate their own training data.
-Formal languages (e.g., Litex) are key to self-improvement because computers can automatically and reliably verify whether mathematical reasoning is correct, enabling effective self-supervised learning.

-Litex For Math

-Litex enables automatic verification and large-scale mathematical collaboration.
-It clarifies dependency structures among complex theorems and transforms mathematical work into **mathematical engineering**—as intuitive as writing Python code, while maintaining full rigor through ZFC axioms.

-Litex For Everyone

-Litex is accessible to everyone—from children to experts.
-With just 1-2 hours of learning, anyone with basic set theory knowledge can write verified proofs.
-Litex's natural-language-like syntax makes it 10x easier to learn than traditional formal languages, democratizing rigorous mathematical thinking.

 ## Special Thanks